sstelfox/stelfox.net/content/notes/duplicity.md

 needed.

-The backups are performed to a remote system using SFTP and thus I handle per-machine authentication using SSH keys (the setup of which I have documented on the page for [my NSLU2 NAS][1]).
+The backups are performed to a remote system using SFTP and thus I handle per-machine authentication using SSH keys.

 Duplicity supports more than SFTP as a backend, however, it will just make my scripts less relevant too you.